 Target has cleverly incorporated AR into their digital holiday marketing campaign.
 Aptly titled “Will it fit?” smartphone users can use the app to help them choose the perfect Christmas tree.
 Target shoppers get a digitized image of the tree as if it was physically present in their living room.
 They can see how it will look, and more importantly, whether the size is right for the available space.

-The risk is high that your digital Christmas marketing campaign could see your promotions getting lost in the crowd.
+The risk is high that your digital Christmas marketing strategies could see your promotions getting lost in the crowd.
 However, creative ideas and using digital technology to make the Christmas shopper’s life more convenient or fun should help you gain more market exposure and strengthen your brand in the marketplace.
 Explore more topics on marketing here, or check out the digital marketing trends in 2020.